 Has the census been postponed by the coronavirus outbreak?

-On April 13, the Census Bureau announced it was pushing back several key deadlines in the 2020 count due to the coronavirus pandemic.
-The deadline for people to complete the survey forms for their households has been moved to October 31, 2020, more than two months later than its previous date of August 15.
+On August 3, the Census Bureau announced that the deadline for people to complete the survey forms for their households has been moved to September 30, 2020, which is more than one month later than its previous date of August 15.

-During the week of July 20, census workers will resume visits to households that have not yet responded to the survey to help them complete their forms.
+During the week of July 20, census workers resumed visits to households that have not yet responded to the survey to help them complete their forms.
 Visits will start in selected locations in Connecticut, Indiana, Kansas, Pennsylvania, Virginia and Washington, then expand to other areas of the country.
 Most census offices across the country will begin follow-up work on August 11.
-All offices will conclude work no later than October 31.
+All offices will conclude work no later than September 30.

-The Census Bureau also has said it will ask Congress to allow the agency to postpone its report on the final results of the count until April 30, 2021.
-The bureau previously was scheduled to present those results on December 31, 2020.
+The bureau is scheduled to present those results of its count to the president by December 31, 2020.
 The U.S. Constitution requires the nation to complete a full count of the population every 10 years, so pushing the final report into 2021 will require Congressional approval.